Psychodynamic Counselling and Psychotherapy with Children and Adolescents

 On this course, you will also have to pay for the following additional costs:

-Students must be seeing a personal therapist at least once a week for the duration of this course.
-You will need to find your own therapist, although the course tutors can help you with this, and you will have to fund your therapy yourself.
+Students must be established in personal therapy with an approved therapist for at least six months before starting this course, and must remain in therapy for the duration of the course.
+If you are considering an application, you can ask to speak to a training adviser, who can explain the course requirements for a personal therapist.
+Therapy must be once-weekly in person and you will have to fund your therapy yourself.
 The cost of therapy can vary widely, depending on location, availability and income, but you should expect to pay £45-90 per therapy session.

 Private clinical supervision while on placement is compulsory from 2024-25 onwards, except in the event that suitable psychodynamic supervision is provided on placement.
 Supervision forms a core element of clinical learning during the course and supports you to meet the personal and professional development competencies for each stage.
 Supervision would normally be either weekly or fortnightly.
 The fee should be negotiated with the individual supervisor at a cost range similar to that of personal therapy.